MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-integration-choose-technology.md

 Data Integrator projects are appropriate for Common Data Service batch integrations and make a great choice for integrations between the Dynamics 365 family of applications.
-As an example, Microsoft provides an out-of-the-box Data Integrator template that can be used for integrating data from Core HR into Dynamics 365 Finance.
-For more information, see [Integration from Dynamics 365 Talent to Dynamics 365 Finance](talent-financeandoperations-integration.md).
+As an example, Microsoft provides an out-of-the-box Data Integrator template that can be used for integrating data from Human Resources into Dynamics 365 Finance.
+For more information, see [Integration from Dynamics 365 Human Resources to Dynamics 365 Finance](talent-financeandoperations-integration.md).

 ### Power Query